daiyun02211/WeakRM/README.md

 base-resolution data, but behave problematic for modifications with only low-resolution data, e.g., ac4C and hm5C.

-Results: We propose WeakRM, the first weakly supervised learning framework for predicting RNA modifications from low-resolution epitranscriptome datasets, such as, those generated from acRIP-seq and hMeRIP-seq.
+Results: WeakRM is the first weakly supervised learning framework for predicting RNA modifications from low-resolution epitranscriptome datasets, such as, those generated from acRIP-seq and hMeRIP-seq.
 Evaluations on three independent datasets (corresponding to three different RNA modification types and their sequencing technologies)